Pruitt-shane/pruitt-shane.github.io/README.md

 ### Where I'm From
 ![Florida](http://www.worldatlas.com/img/areamap/703c198db6b9235a043ab7b56a6dc743.gif)
-Conveniently located just about an hour away from both Disneyland and the beach. **super hot**, and filled with gators, but at least we've got the water.
+Conveniently located just about an hour away from both Disneyland and the beach. **Super hot**, and filled with gators, but at least we've got the water.